Aiken Drum: Performances

 The Scottish folk group The Singing Kettle performs this song for children in an interactive way by allowing the children to decide the foods of which Aiken Drum is made.
 Aiken Drum is then devoured by a figure called "Mr. Greedyguts".
 A version is included on their CD Singalong Songs from Scotland, produced in 2003 for Smithsonian Folkways Recordings.

 Popular Armenian-Canadian children's singer Raffi played a version of the song, called "Aikendrum", on his album Singable Songs for the Very Young (1976).
 Raffi's version of the song replaces the various foods with ones that would be more familiar to an American audience: spaghetti for Aikendrum's hair, meatballs for his eyes, cheese for his nose, and pizza for his mouth.
 Starting from season 1 episode 5 in 1992, this version would be featured on Barney & Friends.

 The album Classic Scots Ballads (1961) by Ewan MacColl and Peggy Seeger includes a recording of this song with the original lyrics.

 English singer Martin Carthy performed a version of this song on the direct to VHS video 70 Golden Nursery Rhymes (1982) and the soundtrack album released during the same year.
 Carthy's version of the song features the traditional lyrics (cream cheese for his hat, roast beef for his coat, penny loaves for his buttons and crusts of pies for his vest) but substitutes the haggis-bag breeches for spaghetti hair taken from the Raffi version.

 The Brownie of Blednoch

 Aiken Drum is also the name given by the Scottish poet William Nicholson to the brownie in his poem "The Brownie of Blednoch" (1828).
 The poem incorporates traditional brownie legends, but there is no evidence of the name being used for a brownie prior to Nicholson.

+In popular culture

+One of the main characters in the Pliocene Exile series by Julian May, the Nonborn King, is called Aiken Drum, named for the hero of the folk songs.